PlaySnowi/Classic-Arcade-Game-Clone/README.md

 ## How to play
 In this game you have a Player and Enemies (Bugs).

-The player can move left, right, up and down (each click moves the player one 'square').
+The player can move left, right, up and down (each key press moves the player one 'square').

 The enemies move in varying speeds on the paved block portion of the scene.